DotFreelance/all-sims/README.md

 This project enumerates all of the PhET Sims so they can be checked out simultaneously.

-Here are the commands that will check out all of the PhET Sims
+Here are the commands that will check out all of the PhET Sims:

+1. Install git
+2. Install npm
+3. Install grunt
+4. Run the following commands

 ```
 mkdir phet